pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/EnhancedThemeProvider.md

 # Enhanced Theme Provider

 The reasons behind this control are many and concern the use of Fluent UI controls currently officially supported by SPFx, that is:

-- `Problems with Teams theme support`, when hosting a Web Part like Tab or Personal App and specifically the lack of support by this version of Fluent UI React of the high contrast theme.
+- `Problems with Teams theme support`, when hosting a web part like Tab or Personal App and specifically the lack of support by this version of Fluent UI React of the high contrast theme.
-- `Lack of basic style`, such as fonts, for basic HTML elements when creating `Web Parts hosted in Teams as Tabs or personal App`.
+- `Lack of basic style`, such as fonts, for basic HTML elements when creating `web parts hosted in Teams as Tabs or personal App`.
-- Lack of basic style, such as fonts, for basic HTML elements when creating `Web Parts in "isDomainIsolated" mode`, aka the Isolated Web Parts.
+- Lack of basic style, such as fonts, for basic HTML elements when creating `web parts in "isDomainIsolated" mode`, aka the Isolated web parts.

-Therefore, the control is to be considered as a sort of `wrapper for all react and non-react controls` that you want to add to the WebPart.
+Therefore, the control is to be considered as a sort of `wrapper for all react and non-react controls` that you want to add to the web part.

 The control `extends the functionality of the Fluent UI ThemeProvider control` (currently in version 7) by adding some logic thanks to the information contained in the 'context' property, that is:

-- If the Web Part is hosted inside SharePoint, the theme passed through the 'Theme' property will be used or the default one of the current site will be taken.
+- If the web part is hosted inside SharePoint, the theme passed through the 'Theme' property will be used or the default one of the current site will be taken.
 - If the web part is hosted within Teams, the "Theme" property will be ignored and using the "Context" property checks which theme is currently applied and adds a handler to notify when the theme is changed.
 This allows you to manage the change of theme in Teams in real-time, without having to reload the Tab or the Personal App.

 Example of use in SharePoint in a `SharePointFullPage - Isolated web parts` (note that the titles H1, H2, H3 and the paragraph are normal html tags that automatically take the font and color style from the control):